Nyble23/Web_Scraper/README.md

 This is a web scrapper built in Python, that can be used to extract reviews from online shopping website : https://www.amazon.in/

+The scrapper makes use of a YAML file to create an extractor.
+The file contains almost all the attributes that can be required by any user, but it can be modified to add or drop data fields according to the requirement of the user.

 The output will be saved in CSV format.
 The generated output contains the following 14 data fields: